resourcefulmind/study-notes/gettingStartedWithJavascript.md

 Those double quotes in the literal will convert the numStudents to a string.

+When a string is an operand of the + operator, Javascript instead of converting the string to a Number, converts the number to a string.

 If only one side is a string then everything else will be converted to a string.
 The plus operator will only convert to number if both values are numbers

 Number + Number = Number